Medicare Advantage Programs Support Aging in Place and Increase Access to Care

 Telehealth also plays a significant role in delivering comprehensive, personalized, high-quality care to our communities, and the COVID-19 pandemic helped accelerate the adoption of these services.

-These numbers reflect how telehealth undoubtedly shaped the way individuals care for their health and how healthcare providers operate.
+These numbers reflect how telehealth has undoubtedly shaped how individuals care for their health and how healthcare providers operate.

-As a result, many healthcare plans expanded telehealth benefits for members this year – spanning primary, urgent, and specialty care, including mental health services.
+As a result, many healthcare plans expanded telehealth benefits for members this year, covering primary, urgent, and specialty care, as well as mental health services.

-Make sure to check out your loved one’s healthcare plan benefits to learn more about what offerings are available.
+Review your loved one’s healthcare plan benefits to learn more about the available coverage.

-By delivering services to individuals in the comfort of their own homes, we can encourage them to get care more regularly and in a way that is most convenient for them, forging a path towards accessible and equitable healthcare.
+By delivering services to individuals in the comfort of their homes, we can encourage them to access care more regularly and in a way that is most convenient for them, helping build accessible and equitable healthcare.

 Creating more community-focused care options is a critical piece of the total health puzzle.